Slowdeb/Tryhackme/Super-Spam.md

 ![image](https://user-images.githubusercontent.com/76821053/129765837-4e21749f-42fd-478c-80f2-0c19af15c4e7.png)

-So we can do that just by doing:
+So we can do that just by:

 ```
 chmod +x 777 donalddump